What’s the best cordless vacuum?

 Cordless vacuum cleaners are largely about the accessories that they ship with, extending the quality of the clean and making a vacuum more flexible.
 It’s possible to find different accessory bundles with the same cleaner, with the more expensive packages offering more.

-In general, the minimum you should look for are a motorised floor head, which spins a brush to agitate dirt from hard floor and carpet; a soft brush for cleaning more delicate items (these typical convert into a harder brush for upholstery); and a crevice tool that lets you get right into the corners of a room.
+In general, the minimum you should look for is a motorised floor head, which spins a brush to agitate dirt from hard floor and carpet; a soft brush for cleaning more delicate items (these typical convert into a harder brush for upholstery); and a crevice tool that lets you get right into the corners of a room.

 While these will cover the basics, you can go a bit further if you get more tools.
-A small motorised brush does the same thing as a floor one, only you can more easily use this tool on stairs and upholstery.
+A small motorised brush does the same thing as a floor one, but you can use this tool more easily on stairs and upholstery.
 Look out for a soft roller if you have hard floors, as these improve dust pick-up where you don’t have carpets.
 An extendable crevice tool can improve reach, such as for the back of radiators.
 Look for an extendable hose, too, as you can improve the reach of some of the handheld tools.
 A soft dusting brush can be useful for clothes and more delicate fabrics, where the normal upholstery tool is a bit too harsh.

 Carefully weigh up how you’ll use each tool and only buy the package with the accessories that you’ll use: while more accessories increase cleaning flexibility, you still need somewhere to store them all.